-- 1. Management Plan The applicant must demonstrate how the defined project manager-not the hired consultant-will manage the entire project, including meeting the mandatory reporting requirements, communicating with the State Library, fulfilling data requirements, and managing all hired consultants. - Past Record of Performance The applicant must demonstrate the defined project managers' GIS project management experience, grant management experience, and (if applicable) consultant management experience.
-The applicant must provide concrete examples of each and explain how the experience gained in those projects relates to the current proposal. - 3.
+- 1. Management Plan The applicant must demonstrate how the defined project manager-not the hired consultant-will manage the entire project, including meeting the mandatory reporting requirements, communicating with the State Library, fulfilling data requirements, and managing all hired consultants. - 2.
+Financial Management The applicant must provide a sample, in PDF format, of the applicant's official invoice document. - Past Record of Performance The applicant must demonstrate the defined project managers' GIS project management experience, grant management experience, and (if applicable) consultant management experience.
+The applicant must provide concrete examples of each and explain how the experience gained in those projects relates to the current proposal. - 4.
 Hiring a Consultant (if applicable) If the applicant has an existing contract with a consultant or plans to hire a consultant, the procurement process for acquiring professional services must be described in detail. - a.
 If a consultant has been hired, please identify the consultant, define the amount of time, identify key personnel, and the consultant's procured services and work completed relevant to the proposal.